 “Today I will do what other's won't, so tomorrow I will do what others can't."

-The above quote, from former NFL player Jerry Rice, is discussing the importance of working harder than everybody else in order to achieve the most.
-This can be seen as a challenge to the status quo.
+The above quote, from former NFL player Jerry Rice, is discussing the importance of working harder than everybody else in order to achieve the most; a challenge to the status quo.
 Adhering to what you know can be easy but it will only get you so far.
 It is those that work for the future, and act before they are told, that rise the tallest.

 Footballers are subject to the evolving puppeteers.
 Many managers and coaches are desperately trying to be visionaries, thinking ahead of their rivals in order to gain that competitive advantage on the field of play.
 Players are on conveyer belts and simply have to adapt to these changes in the best possible way.
 For many stars, progressive changes will allow individuals technical qualities to shine through to an even greater extent, particularly in attacking areas.